 Summary conviction penalty: Imprisonment for 2 years and a fine of $24 000.

-[Section 28 amended by No. 30 of 2006 s.
+[Section 28 amended: No. 30 of 2006 s.
 14.]

 29. Injury to witness

 A person who uses, causes, inflicts, or procures, any violence, punishment, damage, loss, or disadvantage to any other person for or on account of his having appeared as a witness before any Commission, or for or on account of any evidence given by him before any Commission, is guilty of a crime.